Paul Assaiante

-Paul Assaiante is currently the Men’s Squash and Tennis coach at Trinity College in Hartford, Connecticut, Ganek Family US Squash Head National Coach, Professional Speaker and Author.
-Two-time Olympic Coach-of-the-Year, World Championship Coach and the “winningest coach in college sports history”, Paul Assaiante has motivated top athletes from around the world.
+Paul Assaiante is currently the Men’s Squash and Tennis coach at Trinity College in Hartford, Connecticut, professional speaker and author.
+Two-time Olympic Coach-of-the-Year, World Championship Coach and the “winningest coach in college sports history”, Assaiante has motivated top athletes from around the world.
 His core belief is the need to embrace our fears in order to remove the obstacles to our success.
 He captures this concept in his book, Run to the Roar: Coaching to Overcome Fear, a visionary reflection on leadership and mentoring from one of America’s most successful coaches.